Skip to content

 Community engagement

-The role of a frontline Police Officer goes beyond enforcing the law.
+The role of a frontline police officer goes beyond enforcing the law.
 You have an important role to play in the community and may be involved in activities such as:

 • visiting schools and interacting with the children